yugabyte/yugabyte-db/docs/content/latest/faq/general.md

 ## What makes YugabyteDB unique?

 YugabyteDB is a transactional database that brings together three must-have needs of cloud-native microservices, namely SQL as a flexible query language, low-latency read performance and globally-distributed write scalability.

 - Monolithic SQL databases offer SQL and low-latency reads but do not have ability to scale writes across multiple nodes and/or regions.
-- Distributed NoSQL databases offer performance and write scalablility but give up on SQL semantics such as multi-key access, ACID transactions and strong consistency.
+- Distributed NoSQL databases offer performance and write scalability but give up on SQL semantics such as multi-key access, ACID transactions and strong consistency.

 YugabyteDB feature highlights are listed below.

 ### SQL and ACID transactions

-- SQL [JOINs](../quick-start/explore-ysql/#3-joins) and [distributed transactions](../quick-start/explore-ysql/#4-distributed-transactions) that allow multi-row access across any number of shards at any scale.
+- SQL [JOINs](../../quick-start/explore-ysql/#3-joins) and [distributed transactions](../../quick-start/explore-ysql/#4-distributed-transactions) that allow multi-row access across any number of shards at any scale.

-- Transactional [document store](../architecture/concepts/docdb/) backed by self-healing, strongly-consistent, synchronous [replication](../architecture/concepts/docdb/replication/).
+- Transactional [document store](../../architecture/concepts/docdb/) backed by self-healing, strongly-consistent, synchronous [replication](../../architecture/concepts/docdb/replication/).

 ### High performance and massive scalability

-- Low latency for geo-distributed applications with multiple [read consistency levels](../architecture/concepts/docdb/replication/#tunable-read-consistency) and [read replicas](../architecture/concepts/docdb/replication/#read-only-replicas).
+- Low latency for geo-distributed applications with multiple [read consistency levels](../../architecture/concepts/docdb/replication/#tunable-read-consistency) and [read replicas](../../architecture/concepts/docdb/replication/#read-replicas).

 - Linearly scalable throughput for ingesting and serving ever-growing datasets.

 ### Global data consistency

-- [Global data distribution](../explore/global-distribution/) that brings consistent data close to users through multi-region and multi-cloud deployments.
+- [Global data distribution](../../explore/global-distribution/) that brings consistent data close to users through multi-region and multi-cloud deployments.
 Optional two-region multi-master and master-follower configurations powered by CDC-driven asynchronous replication.

-- [Auto-sharding & auto-rebalancing](../explore/auto-sharding/) to ensure uniform load across all nodes even for very large clusters.
+- [Auto-sharding and auto-rebalancing](../../explore/auto-sharding/) to ensure uniform load across all nodes even for very large clusters.

 ### Cloud native

-- Built for the container era with [highly elastic scaling](../explore/linear-scalability/) and infrastructure portability, including [Kubernetes-driven orchestration](../quick-start/install/#kubernetes).
+- Built for the container era with [highly elastic scaling](../../explore/linear-scalability/) and infrastructure portability, including [Kubernetes-driven orchestration](../../quick-start/install/#kubernetes).

-- [Self-healing database](../explore/fault-tolerance/) that automatically tolerates any failures common in the inherently unreliable modern cloud infrastructure.
+- [Self-healing database](../../explore/fault-tolerance/) that automatically tolerates any failures common in the inherently unreliable modern cloud infrastructure.

 ### Open source